Common Temperature Sensors

 RESISTOR TEMPERATURE DETECTORS

 You should now have a decent understanding of temperature sensing with thermocouples.
-In the next part of this series, we will investigate temperature sensing by diodes, resistance temperature detectors (RTDs), thermistors, and touch on contactless detectors.
+In Part 2 of this series, we will investigate temperature sensing by diodes, resistance temperature detectors (RTDs), thermistors, and touch on contactless detectors.

 Analog Devices, “Thermocouple Conditioner and Setpoint Controller,” AD596, 1998, www.analog.com/media/en/technical-documentation/data-sheets/AD596_597.pdf.